 There are a variety of ways to address this issue that don’t cost much money or time.
 Different workouts that can be done from the comfort of your home in about 15 minutes are listed below.
 Please consult with your physician or a personal trainer before beginning a new workout routine.
-The exercises listed below are suggestions from various sources and neither the AIA Trust nor GEICO is a physician, nutritionist, or certified personal trainer.
+The exercises listed below are suggestions from various sources.
+Please note that the AIA Trust is not a physician, nutritionist, or certified personal trainer.

 Before you start